rougin/describe/README.md

 ## Development

-Includes tools for code quality, coding style, and unit tests.
+Includes configuration for code quality, coding style, and unit tests.

+> [!NOTE]
+> The sub-sections below are for those who need to access the package's source code for development, such as creating fixes or new features.

 ### Code quality